waitong94/smarties/README.rst

 - "minTotObsNum": Min number of transitions in training buffer before training starts.
 If minTotObsNum=0, is set equal to maxTotObsNum i.e. fill RM before training starts.
 Defaults to 0.

 - "obsPerStep": Ratio of observed *transitions* to gradient steps.
 E.g. 0.1 means that for every observation learner does 10 gradient steps.
 Defaults to 1.
+For PPO: nEpochs = batchSize/obsPerStep

 |